sithart/short_notes_on_machine_learning/content/python/data_wrangling/pandas_selecting_rows_on_conditions.md

 # Create variable with TRUE if age is greater than 50
 elderly = df['age'] > 50

-# Select all casess where nationality is USA and age is greater than 50
+# Select all cases where nationality is USA and age is greater than 50
 df[american & elderly]
 ```